pcantrell/swift-evolution/proposals/NNNN-method-keypaths.md

 exampleURL[keyPath: \.encode(to:)]                // ✅ …works as a key path!
 ```

-Adding this feature opens up possibilties both pleasant and promising.
+Adding this feature opens up possibilities both pleasant and promising.

 ### Use cases